RobotNerd/proze/README.md

 ## Feature roadmap

-Here are the currently planned features for future development (these are not in any particular order).
+The currently planned features for future development (these are not in any particular order).
 - Support new document formats:
     - MS Word
     - Open Document Format (odf)